tomasboccardo/node-testing-examples/Article.md

 ## Introduction

 Unit testing is a really important part of software development.
 It can make the difference between a good piece of software and a mediocre one.
-In this article we will discuss the What?
+In this article we will discuss What?
 Why? and How? of unit testing with Node.js

 ## What?